itskkk/itskkk.github.io/publications.md

 ## Dissertation

-- Molecular dynamics study of the mechanism of twin boundaries on the mechanical behavior of Nano-Aragonite calcium carbonate<br>**Kang Wang** (Advisor: Yiru Ren).
-Under working<br>Undergraduate thesis.
+- Molecular dynamics study of the mechanism of twin boundaries on the mechanical behavior of Nano-Aragonite calcium carbonate<br>**Kang Wang** (Advisor: Yiru Ren). <br> Bachelor's Degree Thesis in Engineering.